dneprojects/habitron/custom_components/habitron/README.md

 ### Diagnostic values

 Some values, e.g. the mdoule status, are implemented as diagnostic values.
 By default, they will be disabled.
 They can be found on the device panel and enabled there.
 Diagnostic entities are grouped in a seperate category, but they can be utilized as any other entity.
-The router provides some more diagnostic sensor values, e.g. voltages, currents, and timeouts.
+The router provides some more diagnostic values, e.g. voltages, currents, and timeouts.

 ## Services